INVOLVE YOUR SCHOOL

 A. All our school programmes are bespoke and are tailored to the needs of each school.

 We have several packages which schools can choose from such as: Bronze, Silver, Gold and Platinum level.
 The cost will be based on the size of your school as well as the outcomes you wish to achieve through the programme.
 For example, a three-form entry school programme would cost more than a one-form entry school programme.
-To discuss a suitable programme for your school please email the Learning Manager, Victoria Hunt to set up a call.
+To discuss a suitable programme for your school please email the Learning Manager, Deborah Guest to set up a call.

 Q. We want to start a choir at our secondary school, can you help us do that?